JoinColony/colonyJS/docs/_Docs_ContractClient.md

 The contract Client is split into two sub-classes, each of which interacts with a corresponding interface on-chain.

 The on-chain interfaces are `IColonyNetwork.sol` and `IColony.sol`.
-For more information about these, please refer to the [colonyNetwork docs](link to those docs)
+For more information about these, please refer to the [Colony Network Documentation](../../colonynetwork/api-the-colony-network/)

 ## ColonyNetworkClient